PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 .

-This section outlines in detail the steps starting from installation of Anaconda to installation of PhyloAcc.
-If you already have
+This section outlines in detail the steps starting from installation of conda

-experience with Anaconda or conda
+experience with conda

 feel free to skip steps that you are familiar with.